zubxxr/distributed-multi-autonomous-vehicle-architecture/Detailed_README.md

 ## Host 2 (Victus Laptop)
 **1. Run Zenoh Bridge and Connect to Host 1**

 Use the IP address retrieved from the above step.
-In my case, its 10.0.0.22.
+In this case, its 10.0.0.22.
    ``` bash
    cd $HOME/ZENOH/zenoh-plugin-ros2dds
    source $HOME/ZENOH/zenoh-plugin-ros2dds/install/setup.bash